Join the

 Board of Directors

 The Board of Directors provides strategic direction and governance to our organisation, helping to support and guide all aspects of our work.
-Our Board consists of patient and industry leaders and representatives, and is supported by scientific and medical expertise via the Scientific & Medical Advisory Board.
-We aim to have a broad range of experiences on the Board, addressing all of the challenges encountered by the rare disease community – research and development of new devices & therapies, access to and reimbursement of new devices & therapies, development of diagnostic and therapeutic care pathways and associated services, etc.
+Our Board consists primarily of people living with rare diseases, family members of PLWRD and representatives of patient organisations.
+Board membership is supplemented by key skills, including industry, medical, research, etc. We aim to have a broad range of experiences on the Board, addressing all of the challenges encountered by the rare disease community – research and development of new devices & therapies, access to and reimbursement of new devices & therapies, development of diagnostic and therapeutic care pathways and associated services, etc.

 RDI Audited Accounts